-2.1 Expected impacts, including those impacts listed in the Work Programme topic and other expected impacts, but also the barriers/and framework conditions to the maximization of impact
+2.1 Expected impacts, including those listed in the Work Programme topic, but also the barriers/and framework conditions to the maximization of impact.

 2.2 Measures to maximise impact.
 Here it is important to describe three key types of measures: